multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 #### Task Schedule
-* XX XXX: Data release <!-- # Replace XX with your date.
+* 06 June: Data release <!-- # Replace XX with your date.
 We suggest setting the date in June-July-->
-* XX November: Runs due <!-- # Replace XX with your date.
+* 07 November: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
-* XX November: Results returned  <!-- Replace XX with your date.
-Latest possible should be 10 November-->
+* 14 November: Results returned  <!-- Replace XX with your date.
+Latest possible should be 10 November  (UPDATE : 23 Max)-->
 * 21 November: Working notes paper  <!-- Fixed.
 Please do not change.-->
-* Beginning December: MediaEval 2022 Workshop <!-- Fixed.
+* 12-13 January 2023: 13th MediaEval Workshop <!-- Fixed.
 Please do not change.
 Exact date to be decided-->